 They've been out there for years.

-And then of course, I had time with them, and they will be on Hannity tonight.
+And then, of course, I had time with them and they will be on Hannity tonight.

-Juanita Broderick, Kathleen Willie, Paula Jones, and Kathy Shelton, who was raped when she was twelve, and the rapist was defended by Hillary Clinton.
+Juanita Broderick, Kathleen Willey, Paula Jones, and Kathy Shelton, who was raped when she was 12.

-She was on this radio program earlier this week.
+And she was on this radio program earlier this week.

 And I know the media now.